aravind-alpha/ApacheSpark-Scala/README.md

 ## Acknowledgements:
-I used spark 2.3.1 and scala 2.11.8 version which is highly stable by the time I created this repository.Thanks.
+I used spark 2.3.1 and scala 2.11.8 version which is highly stable by the time I created this repository.

-Good Luck :thumbsup: